 "UNESCO communication materials are based on the content of UNESCO publications and documents and are published for a specific external audience in print and/or electronic form for the purpose of communicating about UNESCO’s aims/ activities and heightening the visibility of the Organization.
 Such materials pay particular attention to format, presentation and graphic design and are written in a specific language adapted to the target audience.
 UNESCO communication materials do not bear the name of the author(s).
 UNESCO communication materials have a specific code.
 UNESCO is legally responsible for the content."

 The criteria outlined in section 2.8 of the UNESCO Publications Guidelines continue to apply to all publication and communication materials:

 - ISBN numbers are assigned to all UNESCO publications whether printed or published online.
 Every new edition (i.e. including new, substantial changes) should receive a new ISBN number.
 Reprints should continue to use the same ISBN number.
-ERI/DPI/PUB is responsible for assigning ISBN numbers upon requests from UNESCO staff.
+ERI/DPI/PBM is responsible for assigning ISBN numbers upon requests from UNESCO staff.

 - No ISBN number will be assigned if the publication project has not been submitted to and approved by the Publications Board beforehand.

 - UNESCO communications materials, regardless of length, do not require ISBN or ISSN numbers unless they are to be sold and distributed through commercial channels.